SDG 5: Gender equality

-In 2020, the first Diversity and Inclusion Report [PDF] External link, opens in new window. was published with the aim of contributing to the company's social dividend and advancing towards a fairer and more egalitarian society.
+Annual publication, from 2020 onwards, of a Diversity and Inclusion Report [PDF] External link, opens in new window. with the aim of contributing to the company's social dividend and advancing towards a fairer and more egalitarian society.

 In 2019 Iberdrola adopted the United Nations Women's Empowerment Principles External link, opens in new window..

-Recognised for its equal opportunities and gender policies under the 2021 Bloomberg Gender-Equality Index, for the fourth consecutive year.
+Recognised for its equal opportunities and gender policies under the 2023 Bloomberg Gender-Equality Index, for the sixth consecutive year.